CloudSihmar/dataflow/README.md

-1. Create a bucket and upload the csv file
+"1.
+Create a bucket and upload the csv file"
-2. open cloudshell and upload the python pipeline file
+"2. open cloudshell and upload the python pipeline file"
 3. Install the virtualenv module, create a virtual environment, and then activate it:

 pip3 install virtualenv